HCDF Extension: IMU Stability Parameters

 </comp>

-How an Agent Uses This
+How Tooling Uses This

 1. Check if the extension exists: Does comp have extension domain="org.cognipilot.imu-stability"?